Introduction to the International Moral Court

 1. Headquarters and business services of the International Moral Court

-The International Moral Court was established in January 2010, with its headquarters in Washington DC, the capital of the United States, and Great Lakes, New Brunswick, Canada.
+The International Moral Court was established in January 2010, with its headquarters in Washington DC, the capital of the United States, and Municipality of Grand Lake, New Brunswick, Canada.
 The organization provides dispute resolution services to people.
-The purpose of the organization is to abide by and use the principle of procedural justice, resolve various disputes, and maintain the moral bottom line and universal value rules of mankind.
+The purpose of the organization is to uphold the principle of due process, apply the ICE8000 International Moral Standards System to resolve various disputes, and to safeguard and promote universal human morality.

 2. Development history of the International Moral Court